AhmedGamal2212/12in23-Challenge-Solution-Libraries/README.md

 # 12in23 Challenge Solutions

 This repository contains my solutions to various exercises I encountered during my learning journey in 2023 for the 12in23 challenge offered by Exercism website.
-The challenge offers 12 different languages to learn in 12 months, each month with a special theme.
+The challenge offers 12 different programming languages to learn in 12 months, each month with a special theme.

 ## Themes and Languages